In the morning my voice was worse. When Susan asked how our show went as I was fixing breakfast, all I could do was croak.

 All of us answered, “He’s a perv.”

 By the time we all were at Michael’s, it was too late to set up, and then take a break at Sorrento’s.
 It was obvious that I wasn’t the only one worse for wear.
 Robby was pissed that we’d stopped him from molesting Hippie.
 The Jacettes were just tired.
 The band members were hung over from the partying after playing two sets the previous night, plus practicing to make the adjustment to my not singing.
-We set up at the party house and realized we knew nobody there.
+We set up at the party house.
+We knew nobody there.
 The host, Grant, was dubious we could even play after finding out we were all 14 to 17 years old.
 He told us we weren’t allowed to be served at the bar.
 Then, Jill showed up.
 Jace and I explained she was going to sing with us.
 The Jacettes welcomed her into their clutches, while all the guys were in awe of a twenty-year-old hanging out with us.
 Several college guys tried to hit on her but we kicked them out, “Band only.”
 She came over and gave Jace and me a kiss, admitting she was a bit nervous.

 “It’ll be fun,” we assured her.
 “Remember when you and Wilkie sang ‘God Save the Queen?”